abacusmodeling/abacus-develop/docs/advanced/interface/deeph.md

 calculation get_S
 ```

-A file named `SR.csr` will be generated in te working directory, which contains the overlap matrix.
+A file named `SR.csr` will be generated in the working directory, which contains the overlap matrix.